-Content Domain Domain Description Skill/Knowledge Testing Points Question Distribution Algebra Measures the ability to analyze, fluently solve, and create linear equations and inequalities as well as analyze and fluently solve equations and systems of equations using multiple techniques Linear equations in 1 variable; Linear equations in 2 variables; Linear functions; Systems of 2 linear equations in 2 variables; Linear inequalities in 1 or 2 variables 13-15 questions Advanced Math Measures skills and knowledge central for progression to more advanced math courses, including demonstrating an understanding of absolute value, quadratic, exponential, polynomial, rational, radical, and other nonlinear equations Equivalent expressions; Nonlinear equations in 1 variable and systems of equations in 2 variables; Nonlinear functions 12-14 questions Problem- Solving and Data Analysis Measures the ability to apply quantitative reasoning about ratios, rates, and proportional relationships; understand and apply unit rate; and analyze and interpret 1- and 2-variable data Ratios, rates, proportional relationships, and units; Percentages; 1-variable data: distributions and measures of center and spread; 2-variable data: models and scatterplots; Probability and conditional probability; Inference from sample statistics 7-9 questions Geometry and Trigonometry Measures the ability to solve problems that focus on area and volume; lines, angles, triangles, and trigonometry Area and volume; Lines, angles, and triangles, including right triangles and right triangle trigonometry 4-6 questions
+Content Domain Domain Description Skill/Knowledge Testing Points Question Distribution Algebra Measures the ability to analyze, fluently solve, and create linear equations and inequalities as well as analyze and fluently solve equations and systems of equations using multiple techniques Linear equations in 1 variable; Linear equations in 2 variables; Linear functions; Systems of 2 linear equations in 2 variables; Linear inequalities in 1 or 2 variables 16-18 questions Advanced Math Measures skills and knowledge central for progression to more advanced math courses, including demonstrating an understanding of absolute value, quadratic, exponential, polynomial, rational, radical, and other nonlinear equations Equivalent expressions; Nonlinear equations in 1 variable and systems of equations in 2 variables; Nonlinear functions 7-9 questions Problem- Solving and Data Analysis Measures the ability to apply quantitative reasoning about ratios, rates, and proportional relationships; understand and apply unit rate; and analyze and interpret 1- and 2-variable data Ratios, rates, proportional relationships, and units; Percentages; 1-variable data: distributions and measures of center and spread; 2-variable data: models and scatterplots; Probability and conditional probability 9-11 questions Geometry Measures the ability to solve problems that focus on area and volume; lines, angles, triangles Area and volume; Lines, angles, and triangles, including right triangles 4-6 questions

 These specifications are for the adaptive version of the digital test, which most students will take.
-Students approved for certain testing accommodations-such as a human reader, raised line drawings, or paper test forms-will test using a nonadaptive version of the digital PSAT 10.
+Students approved for certain testing accommodations-such as a human reader, raised line drawings, or paper test forms-will test using a nonadaptive version of the digital PSAT 8/9.
 This nonadaptive version has a slightly higher number of test questions in each module to account for the fact that the test is not adaptive.
 Practice for this nonadaptive version of the test is also available in Bluebook.
 You can learn more about nonadaptive test specifications in Appendix E of the Assessment Framework for the Digital SAT Suite.